 Design and Technology (D&T) KS3: Finishing metal

-This video explains the most common and accessible ways to give metal components a polished, professional finish.
+This short film explains the most common and accessible ways to give metal components a polished, professional finish.

 Points for discussion